google/dawn/docs/codegen.md

 Internally `dawn.json` is a dictionary from the "canonical name" of things to their definition.
 The "canonical name" is a space-separated (mostly) lower-case version of the name that's parsed into a `Name` Python object.
 Then that name can be turned into various casings with `.CamelCase()` `.SNAKE_CASE()`, etc. When `dawn.json` things reference each other, it is always via these "canonical names".

 The basic schema is that every entry is a thing with a `"category"` key what determines the sub-schema to apply to that thing.
 Categories and their sub-shema are defined below.
 Several parts of the schema use the concept of "record" which is a list of "record members" which are a combination of a type, a name and other metadata.
 For example the list of arguments of a function is a record.
 The list of structure members is a record.
 This combined concept is useful for the dawn_wire generator to generate code for structure and function calls in a very similar way.

+Most items and sub-items can include a list of `"tags"`, which, if specified, conditionally includes the item if any of its tags appears in the `enabled_tags` configuration passed to `parse_json`.
+This is used to include and exclude various items for Dawn, Emscripten, or upstream header variants.
+Tags are applied in the "parse_json" step ([rather than later](https://docs.google.com/document/d/1fBniVOxx3-hQbxHMugEPcQsaXaKBZYVO8yG9iXJp-fU/edit?usp=sharing)): this has the benefit of automatically catching when, for a particular tag configuration, an included item references an excluded item.

 A **record** is a list of **record members**, each of which is a dictionary with the following schema:
  - `"name"` a string